 There are five different Managed Care Organizations (MCOs) providing service.
 Not all five MCOs are available in every county.
 The MCOs are Aetna Better Health of Ohio, Molina Healthcare of Ohio, Buckeye Health Plan, CareSource, and UnitedHealthcare Community Plan of Ohio.
 The program’s overall administrator is the Ohio Department of Medicaid (ODM).

-Income – for a single (unmarried, widowed or divorced) applicant, as of 2019, one must have monthly income no greater than $771.
-Married applicants can have monthly income up to $1,157.
-However, there is one exception, individuals who are in the Home and Community Based Services (HCBS) waiver group may be entitled to a higher monthly income limit of 300% of the Federal Benefit Rate (FBR).
-This figure is currently $2,313 / month.
+For a single (unmarried, widowed or divorced) applicant, as of 2022, one must have monthly income no greater than $2,523.
+Married applicants with both spouses applying can each have monthly income up to $2,523.
+These figures are equal to 300% of the Federal Benefit Rate (FBR).

-Assets – the combined value of a single applicant’s countable financial assets cannot exceed $2,000.
-However, there are many exceptions to what is countable, such as one’s home (up to an equity value of $585,000), a vehicle, and personal items.
-Married applicants are permitted slightly more money in the bank: $3,000.
+The combined value of a single applicant’s countable financial assets cannot exceed $2,000.
+However, there are many exceptions to what is countable, such as one’s home (up to an equity value of $636,000), a vehicle, and personal items.
+Married applicants are permitted a slightly higher value of assets: $3,000.

-MyCare Ohio also permits participants to consumer-direct or self-direct their care (in a limited capacity) of certain HCBS services.
-Participants can hire, train, and terminate their Personal Care providers and Home Care Attendants.
-Participants are given the flexibility to hire friends or family members, but not spouses or legal guardians.
+MyCare Ohio also permits participants to self-direct (in a limited capacity) certain HCBS services.
+Participants are given the flexibility to hire friends or family members, but not spouses or legal guardians, except for in extraordinary circumstances.
 To be clear, this means the adult children caring for their aging parents can be compensated for their caregiving efforts.

 For more information about the MyCare Ohio Plan or to enroll in this program, call the Ohio Medicaid Consumer Hotline at 1-800-324-8680.
-One can also enroll online here.
 To see which plans are available in your area, click here.
-(Look for the drop down menu in the answer of question #2).
+(Look for the drop down menu in the answer of question No. 2.)
 For additional information about this program, click here.